codefresh-io/docs.codefresh.io/_docs/kb/articles/check-out-pr-merge-commit-not-target.md

 ---
-title: "How To: Check out only the PR merge commit, and not the HEAD of the target branch"
+title: "How To: Check out only pull request merge commit for target branch instead of HEAD"
 description:
 group: kb
 sub-group: articles